Eastern Steamship Lines: Decline and cessation of business in 1955

 After a seaman strike in 1950, the American Merchant Marine required better crew accommodation and facilities for all American flagged vessels.
-Eastern Steamship Lines who was already struggling financially would not be able to afford the required updates, along with the conversion of some of the for-profit passenger cabins into non-profit crew cabins.
+Eastern Steamship Lines, which was already struggling financially, would not be able to afford the required updates, along with the conversion of some of the for-profit passenger cabins into non-profit crew cabins.
 Eastern Steamship would curtail this requirement by becoming one of the first lines to reflag their vessels to a flag of convenience with the less strict Liberian registry.
 The line was still able to keep many of its routes, but without a U.S. registry, it would no longer be allowed to go directly between American ports.

 With ongoing financial troubles the Yarmouth was sold in 1954 to Frank Leslie Fraser of the Miami based McCormick Steamship Corporation for $500,000.
 The ship was renamed Queen of Nassau, and sailed within a division of the non-related Eastern Shipping Corporation.
 The Evangeline took over the Yarmouth's Boston to Yarmouth route during the 1954 summer season.
 The Canadian government would withdraw its subsidy, after ordering a new ferry MV Bluenose, for the 1955 summer season, which would lead to the end of the Eastern Steamship Line.
 The Evangeline's final sailing was on September 19, 1954, and the last ship to sail for line.
 She would be sold to the Eastern Shipping Corporation and would join her former sister for cruises to the Bahamas and Caribbean.
 The remainder of the Eastern owned piers, and laid up vessel Acadia, would be sold off, and all business would cease by 1955.